moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

           grasp->insert(std::move(stage));
         }

 Now, create a stage to generate the grasp pose.
 This is a generator stage, so it computes its results without regard to the stages before and after it.
 The first stage, ``CurrentState`` is a generator stage as well - to connect the first stage and this stage, a connecting stage must be used, which we already created above.
 This code sets the stage properties, sets the pose before grasping, the angle delta, and the monitored stage.
 Angle delta is a property of the ``GenerateGraspPose`` stage that is used to determine the number of poses to generate; when generating solutions, MoveIt Task Constructor will try to grasp the object from many different orientations, with the difference between the orientations specified by the angle delta.
 The smaller the delta, the closer together the grasp orientations will be.
-When defining the current stage, we set ``current_state_ptr``, which is now used to forward information about the object pose and shape to the inverse kinematic solver.
+When defining the current stage, we set ``current_state_ptr``, which is now used to forward information about the object pose and shape to the inverse kinematics solver.
 This stage won't be directly added to the serial container like previously, as we still need to do inverse kinematics on the poses it generates.

 .. code-block:: c++